NHSDigital/integration-adaptor-gpc-consumer/release/DOCKERHUB.md

 ## Start the adaptor

-The script pulls the released GPC COnsumer container image from Docker Hub.
+The script pulls the released GPC Consumer adaptor container image from Docker Hub.
 It builds containers for its dependencies from the Dockerfiles in the repository.

 ```bash